 There are some alternate ways to get Google Calendar on your desktop, though.
 You’ll just need to use a third-party app to do it.

-Related Post: How to Get a Gmail App for Desktop (Mac or PC)
+Related Article: How to Get a Gmail App for Desktop (Mac or PC)

 What is the best desktop email client for Google Calendar?